-10.2 In Staffordshire, most bus services operating on major routes run on a commercial basis, with the company Arriva operating the majority of these services within Lichfield District.
+10.1 In Staffordshire, most bus services operating on major routes run on a commercial basis, with the company Arriva operating the majority of these services within Lichfield District.
 However, evening and Sunday services are subsidised, as are most rural services throughout the week and some early journeys on otherwise commercial services by Staffordshire County Council.
 Non-commercial services are made the subject of a tender exercise undertaken every 3 years in line with a review.
+Following budget cuts to local transport authorities, SCC cut subsidised services further in September 2015, resulting in some rural services being lost.
+These are covered in more detail below.

-10.3 The Local Transport Plan (LTP) for Staffordshire includes accessibility strategies and targets for accessibility improvements throughout Staffordshire.
+10.2 The Local Transport Plan (LTP) for Staffordshire includes accessibility strategies and targets for accessibility improvements throughout Staffordshire.
 Objectives include improving accessibility to everyday facilities for those without access to a car, through improvements to public transport, pedestrian and cycle networks.